exlskills/course-ASAP-backend-dev-node-gql-mongo/00_A$AP Learn/04_GraphQL Data API/04_GraphQL Schema Query/index.md

   * `viewer` - the object defining the *user* submitting the query, e.g., the user logged in into the client browser.
 More about this later
   * `info` - a work object supplied by GraphQL containing request operation information in a raw JSON form.
 The argument is generally not used in the processing and can be omitted.
 We'll review a use case where `info` can be utilized at the end of this chapter

-  Note, that in the demo we always explicitly define the for arguments as the arguments to the *arrow function* call.
+  Note that in the demo we always explicitly define the for arguments as the arguments to the *arrow function* call.
 This *short and implicit* notation also works:

   ```
   resolve: resolveListUserOrders